 Scoping Stage A: This stage sets the context of the assessment by identifying the baseline data and establishing the scope of the assessment.
 Identification of relevant plans, policies and programmes.
-Any existing requirements that need to be taken into account or incorporated into the plan are identified.
+Any existing requirements that need to be taken into account or incorrected into the plan am identified. incorporated into the plan are identified.
 Review of baseline information.
 Data about environmental, social and economic issues is collected, together with an indication as to how this may change in the future without the plan or programme under preparation.
-Identification of Sustainability Issues - the review of plans an policies, together with the baseline information are used to identif the key sustainability issues which could impact the plan; Development of the SA Framework: The Assessment criteria used to assess the impact of the plan or programme.
+Identification of Sustainability Issues - the review of plans and policies, together with the baseline information are used to identify the key sustainability issues which could impact the plan; Development of the SA Framework: The Assessment criteria used to assess the impact of the plan or programme.
 Identification of initial Plan Options: Taking into account best practice, initial identification of options and reasonable alternatives is undertaken.
-Consultation on the scope and alternatives for assessment - it i necessary to consult Statutory Consultees; Natural England, English Nature and the Environment Agency at this stage.
-Assessment effects of plan options and alternatives on the key sustainability issue identified.
-1. Finalisation of Plan options and alternatives for testing 2.
-Testing the Plan objectives against the SA Framework; The plan Objectives are tested to ensure compliance with sustainability principles.
-3. Evaluation of plan options and alternatives; The SA Framework is used to assess various plan options by identifying the potential sustainability effects which are exactle a framework in the plan. sustainability effects which may arise from the plan.
+Consultation on the scope and alternatives for assessment - it is necessary to consult Statutory Consultees; Natural England, English Nature and the Environment Agency at this stage.
+Assessment Stage B: This stage involves the assessment of any likely significant effects of plan options and alternatives on the key sustainability issues identified.
+1. Finalisation of Plan options and alternatives for testing Testing the Plan objectives against the SA Framework; The plan Objectives are tested to ensure compliance with sustainability principles.
+Evaluation of plan options and alternatives; The SA Framework is used to assess various plan options by identifying the potential sustainability effects which may arise from the plan.
 Predicting and evaluating the effects of the plan; To predict the significant effects of the plan and assist in the refinement of the policies Consideration of ways to mitigate adverse effects and maximise beneficial effects; To ensure that all potential mitigation measures and measures for maximising beneficial effects are identified.
 Proposing measures to monitor the significant effects of implementing the DPD; To detail the means by which the sustainability performance of the plan can be assessed and monitored.
 This assessment is used to feed into the development of a plan or programme to help ensure the most sustainable option is selected.
-The SA Framework is also used to assess the sustainability implications of the draft policies and the results are used to inform policy development
+The SA Framework is also used to assess the sustainability implications o the draft policies and the results are used to inform policy development